rccordell/is578-intro-dh/_schedule/09-models-lab.md

 #### Lab Task #1: Generation

-This first task has only one practical outcome, which is:
+This first task has only one practical outcome, which is: _In tandem with a large language model, produce a short poem, "literary" passage, or passage in another distinct genre that you find interesting._

-_In tandem with a large language model, produce a short poem, "literary" passage, or passage in another distinct genre that you find interesting._ Whether "interesting" means you find it funny, or moving, or surprising, or weird, or disturbing, or otherwise is up to you.
+Whether "interesting" means you find it funny, or moving, or surprising, or weird, or disturbing, or otherwise is up to you.
+Keep in mind what [Melanie Walsh _et al_ have found about ChatGPT's poetic style](https://arxiv.org/abs/2410.15299) (tl;dr it's pretty bad).
 But your text should:

 + Be a hybrid production: some combination of your prompting and a LLM's output.
 + If a poem, be 1-2 stanzas in length; if prose, a few sentences or short paragraph.
 LLMs can produce longer texts, which you should feel free to explore, but the deliverable for the lab should be a shorter text